 There are a couple of disadvantages of having a nanny.
 The cost tends to be the highest amongst all the childcare options, and your child will have less socialization and interactions with other children.
 One way of getting around these things is to consider doing a nanny share with another family.
 This will significantly decrease the cost of child care while exposing your child to other children who are of similar age.
 There are many stay-at-home moms who are looking for an extra source of income while taking care of their child/children at home.

-In a follow-up post, I will share my experience and tips in finding an excellent nanny – from where to look, to attracting high quality candidates, to the interviewing process.
-Let me know what questions you would like me to address about nannies in the comment section below.
+In 7 steps to finding a great nanny, I shared my experience and tips in finding an excellent nanny – from where to look, to attracting high quality candidates, to the interviewing process.

 3. Home-based child care

 I have heard mixed reviews from friends about the home-based child care option.
 These are operated by individuals in their personal homes, so they tend to offer more flexibility and lower cost for child care than the commercial child care centers.
 The best way to find a great home-based child care facility is through word of mouth, since these tend to be a hit or miss.
 My neighbor put her son in a home-based program and she was thrilled with it.
 Her son was a highly energetic and physically advanced three-year-old with limited verbal skills.
 He needed a place that provided ample personal attention, guidance, and stimulation to thrive.
 After a year’s time, he was fully verbal, learned to speak Russian, and eats healthy organic fruits and vegetables from the garden that he helped to plant and water.

 4. Commercial child care center / preschool / Montessori